Female Genital Mutilation

-In the UK 24,000 girls are at risk of FGM.
+In the UK, research by the London School of Hygiene and Tropical Medicine indicates that some 66,000 girls may be at risk of FGM.
 The Female Genital Mutilation Act of 2003 makes it illegal to practice FGM here or to take any girl or woman who is living here abroad for FGM.
 Those who do this can face up to 14 years in prison.
 So far though, there have been no prosecutions.

 Check out our blog at the Independent to mark International Day of Zero Tolerance to FGM.